Was Kash Patel Confirmed to Be the Next FBI Director? Update

 Was Kash Patel Confirmed?

 No, Patel has not been confirmed yet at the time of publication.
-He sat in front of members of the Senate Judiciary Committee for his confirmation hearing on January 30.
-It’s still unclear when exactly a vote for Patel’s confirmation will take place.
+However, the Senate Judiciary Committee advanced his nomination in a 12-10 vote on February 13, 2025.
+The vote will reportedly allow Patel’s formal confirmation to take place within a week.

 Kash Patel’s Net Worth